 - Olympia Cafe – One of the Cape’s best kept secrets.
 If you looked through the window you would walk right on past.
 Very little has been spent on decor or the kitchen.
 The chef prepares your food on a little gas stove behind the counter.
 The imaginative Mediterranean menu changes daily with offerings chalked up on the wall.
 Each menu is dependant on what is fresh on the day and on what Bernie is in the mood to prepare.
 The restaurant has its own bakery and supplies the best bread, croissants and pastries in the Cape.
 Be sure to take a loaf of the ciabatta bread home with you – I am addicted!
 Note: No booking offered.
 If the restaurant is full on arrival, write your name on the chalk board next to the door immediately.
 The next table that becomes available will be given to the next person on the list next to the door.
 134 Main Rd, Kalk Bay.
 Tel: +27-21-788-6396 Note: This is about a 45 minute drive from the city centre.
 NOTE- the Olympia cafe has opened a deli around the corner from the restaurant.
 It is also good to visit if you simply wish to go and have a picnic in the Kalk Bay Harbour.

 - The Foodbarn – Franck Dangereux has spread his wings and split the Foodbarn into two shops – the Foodbarn restaurant offers a fine dining experience and the FOODBARN Deli still offers the farm store produce such as delicious breads and deli items, as well as a lighter eating experience.
 The deli is a fabulous spot to have coffees, eat pastries and read the weekend newspaper.
 The payoff line for the FOODBARN is “100% PASSION HANDMADE REAL FOOD” This philosophy accurately summed up all of our eating experiences here.
 Relaxed child-friendly outdoor setting, friendly service, emphasis on fresh and innovative dishes ……….which was outstandingly delicious.
 Note that the restaurant is right next to the village kids play area – so if you are into fine dining, but have kids with you – this is an ideal spot to book.
 Bookings are recommended for the fine dining restaurant, no bookings are taken for the Deli restaurant.
 Tel +27-21-789-1390. www.thefoodbarn.co.za Note that the restaruant is only open for lunch on Sunday and Monday and is open for lunch & dinner from Tues to Sat.
-TIP – about 100m up the road you will find Cape Point Vineyards – which is a fantastic vineyard – so stop for a tasting.
+TIP – about 100m up the road you will find Cape Point Vineyards – which is a fantastic vineyard – so stop for a tasting – and also great for picnics in summer!

 - Live Bait – Kalk Bay Harbour – located just below the Harbour House (& has the same owner).
 It is relaxed and laid back with waves crashing along the side of the restaurant.
 This has rapidly become one of our favourite spots for Sushi and great bottles of white wine.
 The restaurants focus is on fresh fish which comes in daily from the local harbour next to it.
 It is reasonably priced and strongly recommended for an afternoon of relaxing with a group of friends.
 Open daily from 08h30 – 22h00.
 Booking recommended.
 Tel +27-21-788-5755